-Bunch is a little macOS utility that sits in your menu bar.
-It doesn’t have any windows.
-When you click the menu item, it gives you a list of “Bunches” you can select from, each one launching a group of applications that you configure.
-Bunches are just easily-edited text files which can be configured to open apps, specific files in an app, and even web pages in your default browser.
-For the Power Users, It also allows advanced scripting, system commands, and integration via URL handler.
+Bunch is a macOS utility that uses plain text scripts called “Bunches” to automate context switching.
+It sits in your menu bar, out of the way.
+When you click the menu item, it provides a list of your Bunches, each one representing an environment for your work or play.
+Bunches can open apps, specific files, web pages, and more.
+For the Power Users, It also allows advanced scripting, system commands, and integration via a URL handler.

 I wrote Bunch because I tend to launch a specific group of apps depending on the context I’m working in.
 These are apps I wouldn’t launch on login, and don’t need running all the time.
 I just wanted to make starting a new context into one click.
 It started with little Script Editor and Automator applets, but I found I wanted something easily configured with text files, quick to set up and easy to modify.
 It grew from there.

-Bunch has expanded a lot.
-It can serve as a full context switcher, and handle just about everything you’d want to automate when starting a new context (see the Syntax Summary for an overview of all the stuff I’ve added).
+Bunch has expanded a lot since that humble beginning.
+It can serve as a full context switcher, and handle just about everything you’d want to automate when starting a new context (see the Syntax Summary for an overview of all the cool stuff you can do).